bednabedna/gengrammar/README.md

 // The corresponding xml tree can be found at xml/json.match.xml console.log(matchToXml(match, input))
 ```
 The parsed result of `'{"chiave": 123, "lista": [null, ["annidata", 2.0], true]}'` within the `match` variable consists of a hierarchical arrangement of match objects.
 Each of these objects stands for a rule that has matched the input.
-In these objects, the "name" attribute designates the name of the corresponding rule that achieved the match, while the "start" attribute denotes the starting index of the matched substring, the "end" attribute indicates the endpoint, and the "children" attribute contains the rules that have been matched and are associated with the parent rule.
+In these objects, the "name" attribute designates the name of the corresponding rule that achieved the match, while the `start` attribute denotes the starting index of the matched substring, the `end` attribute indicates the endpoint, and the `children` attribute contains the rules that have been matched and are associated with the parent rule.

-For instance, the rule "LIST" has its constituent items as children, the rule "OBJECT" has its keys and values as children, and the rule "NUMBER" is a submatch nested within the "JSON" rule.
-Given the structure of this grammar representation, the keys ("KEY") and values ("JSON") of the object alternate with each other within the children array.
+For instance, the rule `LIST` has its constituent items as children, the rule `OBJECT` has its keys and values as children, and the rule `NUMBER` is a submatch nested within the `JSON` rule.
+Given the structure of this grammar representation, the keys (`KEY`) and values (`JSON`) of the object alternate with each other within the children array.

 The following represents the output of `matchToXml(match, input)` to the console (with the `checkMatch` output omitted):